-On June 14 and 15, 1982, the Landmarks Preservation Commission held a public hearing on the proposed designation as a Landmark of the Cort Theater and the proposed designation of the related Landmark Site (Item No. 24).
+On June 14 and 15, 1982, the Landmarks Preservation Commission held a public hearing on the proposed designation as a Interior Landmark of the Cort Theater, first floor interior consisting of the lobby, the auditorium, the stage, the staircases leading from the first floor to the first balcony floor and all connecting entrance areas; the first balcony floor interior consisting of the first balcony, the upper part of the auditorium, the upper part of the stage house, the staircases leading from the first balcony floor up to the second balcony floor and all connecting entrance areas; the second balcony floor interior consisting of the second balcony, the upper part of the auditorium and ceiling, and the upper part of the stage house; and the fixtures and interior components of these spaces, including but not limited to, wall, ceiling and floor surfaces, doors, stair railings and attached decorative elements; and the proposed designation of the related Landmark Site (Item No. 25).
 The hearing was continued to October 19, 1982.
 Both hearings had been duly advertised in accordance with the provisions of law.
 Eighty witnesses spoke or had statements read into the record in favor of designation.
-One witness spoke in opposition to designation.
-The owner, with his representatives, appeared at the hearing, and indicated that he had not formulated an opinion regarding designation.
+Two witnesses spoke in opposition to designation.
+The owner was among those speaking against designation.
 The Commission has received many letters and other expressions of support in favor of this designation.